 - Students Admitted To Incoming Class of 2020

 LSAC is offering an online, remotely proctored version of the LSAT — called the LSAT-Flex.
-The first administration will be during the week of May 18 for test takers who were registered for the March and April 2020 tests.
-The second administration will be the week of June 14 for test takers who are registered for the June 8 test.
+The August LSAT-Flex will be administered during the week of Saturday, August 29, to Friday, September 4.
 Please visit LSAC for details on the test and other potential dates.

 No. These scores will be weighted like any other LSAT score.

 Yes.
 We realize that the change to the LSAT schedule has delayed many applicants’ plans.
-Please submit your application by May 31 and we will hold a decision until your most recent score is reported.
-This includes the June LSAT-Flex if you are scheduled to take it.
+Please submit your application by July 20 and we will hold a decision until your most recent score is reported.
+This includes the June and July LSAT-Flex administrations if you are scheduled to take one of them.

 Yes, Scalia Law accepts GRE test scores in lieu of the LSAT.
 The GRE is currently available to be taken from home with the proper technology.